AmFamMLTeam/hltm_welda/README.md

-# Human in the Loop Topic Model Latent Dirichlet Allocation (HL-WELDA)
+# Human in the Loop Topic Model Latent Dirichlet Allocation (HLTM-WELDA)

 ## Getting Started

 ### Environment
-Be sure to have the environment set up running `conda env create -f environment.yml` from the base directory (`hl_welda`).
-Also be sure to have the environment activated by running `conda activate hl_welda`.
+Be sure to have the environment set up running `conda env create -f environment.yml` from the base directory (`hltm_welda`).
+Also be sure to have the environment activated by running `conda activate hltm_welda`.

 ### Setup